aljedaxi/zettel/pages/poems.md

 - DONEISH:
+	- Out of:

-	- In the mould on the peel
+	  In the mould on the peel
 	  Curled up by the wheel
 	  The eye scrys the subtle smell
 	  Orange